AAYUSHSMNT/Integrated-optimization-of-production-and-transportation-of-organic-products-in-polyhouse-farming/README.md

 Download "DistancePol.dat" file if running other case studies

-Put this file in desired location and input the file location in data.load command in section [3] of the "two-phase model.ipynb" code file and run all the section.
+Put this file in desired location and input the file location in data.load command in section [3] of the "Two-phase model.ipynb" code file and run all the section.

 Save the result in desired location using pandas dataframe command.